morgankenyon/GiraffeWebAppTemplate/README.md

   * IO happens at Handler levels
   * Keep business logic pure
 * Stay close to the ASP.NET Core convention
-  * If you're confused about how something works in F#/Giraffe, ideally searching for the way C#/ASP.Net Core does it would help you out.
+  * If you're confused about how something works in F#/Giraffe, ideally searching for the way C#/ASP.Net Core does it should help you out.

 ## Technology Choices